 While President Kennedy’s catalyst was to recruit the “best and the brightest” of young Americans and to “Ask not what your country can do for you, but what you can do for your country”, the Obama administration is trying a different approach in hiring new federal employees.

 OPM is expanding the range of potential applicants for federal employment to include those with a criminal history.
 It remains to be seen whether this new development is a “thinking outside the box” approach to appeal to young Americans that will yield positive results or it means the “making government cool again” campaign promise is just a slogan that sounded useful at the time remains to be seen.
-Take this survey on this issue.

 The Office of Personnel Management (OPM) is publishing a proposed rule designed for “Enhancing safeguards to prevent the undue denial of federal employment opportunities to the unemployed and those facing financial difficulty through no fault of their own.”